pelme/htpy/docs/how-to/django.md

         return str(sl_input(attrs, name=name, value=value))
 ```

-## The htpy Template Backend
+## Using htpy components directly from a template

-htpy includes a custom template backend.
-It makes it possible to use htpy
+htpy includes a custom template backend that makes it possible to use htpy
 instead of Django templates in places where a template name is required.
 This
 can be used with generic views or third party applications built to be used with
 Django templates.